 GENERALIZED EXPECTANCIES FOR

 Salvatore J. Catanzaro

 California State University, Fullerton

 Substantial research evidence suggests that NMR expectancies are important predictors of affect, cognition and behavior.
 People with strong NMR expectancies become less distressed when experiencing aversive circumstances; they react to aversive events by thinking more positive thoughts; and they are better able to use strategies to repair their mood.
-Recent evidence also suggests that the NMR Scale is a useful measure for assessing progress in psychotherapy.
-People with stronger NMR expectancies seem to benefit more from psychotherapy than do people with weak expectancies.
-Thus, changing NMR expectancies is an important goal of psychotherapy, as people are more likely to use mood enhancing techniques of psychotherapy is they have confidence those techniques will be successful.
+The NMR Scale is a useful measure for assessing progress in psychotherapy.
+People with stronger NMR expectancies benefit more from psychotherapy than do people with weak expectancies.
+Thus, changing NMR expectancies is an important goal of psychotherapy, as people are more likely to use mood enhancing techniques of psychotherapy if they have confidence those techniques will be successful.